2020 GT4 America Series

-The 2020 Pirelli GT4 America Series is the second season of the GT4 America Series.
+The 2020 Pirelli GT4 America Series was the second season of the GT4 America Series.
 The series is split into a Sprint series, which features 50-minute races with one driver per car, and a SprintX series, which features one-hour races with two drivers per car and a mandatory driver change during Pit stops.
 The season begins on 7 March at Circuit of the Americas and ends on 3 October at Indianapolis Motor Speedway.